- Describe the components of assessing social-emotional development in school-age children.

 - Has less interest than usual in attending classes and doing homework

-- Exhibits antisocial behavior such as lying and stealing, forgets or refuses to do chores/tasks and seems much more dependent on family members or teachers than in the past
+- Exhibits antisocial behavior such as lying and stealing, forgets or refuses to do chores or tasks and seems much more dependent on family members or teachers than in the past

-As a school-age staff member, you will be supporting children and their social-emotional development.
+As a family child care provider, you support school-age children’s social-emotional development.
 You can do this by:

 - Encouraging critical thinking, problem solving, and supervised risk taking

-- Working hard to create an environment that is structured, safe, and allows children to learn and discover
+- Working hard to create an environment that is structured and safe and that allows children to learn and discover

 - Demonstrating respect for others